 What an amazing rework of classical music "Piano Adagios", the chord, and the key used is very magic!

 I think it's been a while since I listened to the piano "Piano Sonata in c minor, Op.
 2".
 I think I fell in love with the piano while listening.
 I was touched and reminded of the person I love, and I think there were many things that crossed my mind.
 It wasn't a fast tempo, but it felt like I was being delivered to the listeners.

-Arashk Azizi is a contemporary classical composer, pianist, music producer, and author, from Iran, based in Tallinn, Estonia.
+Arashk Azizi is an Iranian contemporary classical composer, pianist, music producer, and author based in Tallinn, Estonia.

-Arashk’s compositions are in the realm of program music forms such as program symphony, concert overture, symphonic poem, and incidental music.
+Arashk’s compositions are in the realm of program music forms, such as program symphony, concert overture, symphonic poems, and incidental music.

 The Piano Poem is a form developed by Arashk Azizi.
 In this form, which is mainly targeted for solo piano, he uses the piano like an orchestra to express feelings.